 Turbo FloodJets: 16 orius and 31 thrips in 20 blooms

 Conventional flat fans: 10 orius and 21 thrips in 20 blooms

 Turbo FloodJets: 2 Orius and 1 thrip in 20 blooms

 Conventional flat fans: 2 Orius and 3 thrip in 20 blooms

 Conclusion and next steps

-Why didn’t we see improvement?
+So why didn’t we see improvement?
 Perhaps the boom was too high and the spray from FloodJets fell vertically.
-Perhaps the spray quality from the FloodJets was too Coarse.
+Perhaps the spray quality from the FloodJets was too coarse.
 Perhaps the grower’s method for counting insects was biased or inaccurate.
 It’s all speculation.
 As we pointed out earlier in this article, this hardly constitutes a formal experiment.
 We were hoping to see some indication of improvement before designing a more intense study.
-We didn’t see one, but, we’re not giving up.
+We didn’t see one.

-Next season we will try again, from June to August, when thrips and orius counts are highest.
-We will use drop-arms to suspend nozzles at bloom-height.
-We will use a split nozzle body to mount two back-to-back full-cone nozzles in each position.
-They will alternate 180° along the boom aiming in front-to-back and left-to-right orientations to provide panoramic coverage using a Medium spray quality.
-And, we will engage a scout in a blind study to eliminate bias and increase our sample size.
+We hoped to try again between June and August, when thrips and orius counts are highest.
+Our plan was to use drop-hoses to suspend nozzles at bloom-height and to use a double nozzle body to mount two back-to-back full-cone nozzles in each position.
+They would alternate 180° along the boom aiming in front-to-back and left-to-right orientations to provide panoramic coverage using a Medium spray quality.
+And, finally, we would have engaged a scout in a blind study to eliminate bias and increase our sample size.